![]() |

 yellow and orange keys and gave an outlook to later TI calculators.

-To reduce manufacturing costs and to give a similar appearence to the SR-52 and SR-56 calculators the SR-51 was replaced within few month with the SR-51A.
+To reduce manufacturing costs and to give a similar appearance to the SR-52 and SR-56 calculators the SR-51 was replaced within a few months with the SR-51A.
 Logically it's quite rare.

 Nevertheless there are two different variants known:

-This one from the early production lots with the huge yellow
+This model from an early production lot uses huge yellow

-Kirk B. Muri provided the picture on the right.
+a much finer printing.
+(Kirk B. Muri provided the picture on the right.
+Thanks!)

 The